“Home is not where you are born; home is where all your attempts to escape cease.”

 Our Vision

 We envision a neighborhood where global and local concerns intersect, and where multiple communities are empowered through mutual support.
 Our programs transform blighted properties into spaces for local and global culture.
+All our programs are free to the public, and are staged outdoors whenever possible, to be accessible to as many people as possible.

 Our neighbor, the Michigan Urban Farming Initiative, is one of four urban farms providing locally grown produce in walking distance of our artist residences.Credit: Michelle Gerard